awsdocs/amazon-emr-management-guide/doc_source/emr-overview.md

 1. After all instances are terminated, the cluster goes into the `COMPLETED` state\.

 A failure during the cluster lifecycle causes Amazon EMR to terminate the cluster and all of its instances unless you enable termination protection\.
 If a cluster terminates because of a failure, any data stored on the cluster is deleted, and the cluster state is set to `FAILED`\.
 If you enabled termination protection, you can retrieve data from your cluster, and then remove termination protection and terminate the cluster\.
-For more information, see [Managing Cluster Termination](UsingEMR_TerminationProtection.md)\.
+For more information, see [Using Termination Protection](UsingEMR_TerminationProtection.md)\.